 There are a few ingredients that you should look out for in your lubes:

 - KY Jelly

 These are just a few examples; if you’re interested in a full breakdown of ingredients to avoid, I recommend reading this great post.

 Don’t worry if you’ve ever had to swallow the lube before reading this; lube is formulated in a way that is completely safe for your body if you swallow it in small amounts.

-You can read more about this here2 if you’re worried.
+You can read more about this here if you’re worried.

-Additional ingredients with ancillary effects include caffeine and menthol for the tingling sensation, anesthetics like benzocaine for numbing, and various edible flavoring.
+Additional ingredients with ancillary effects include caffeine and menthol for the tingling sensation, anesthetics like benzocaine for numbing, and various edible flavorings.